CoffeePlatypus/KaldenWorkspace/CS472-Assignment03/README.md

 ## Usage ##
 I'll need to figure that out sometime
+Probably just run Marvin program and then send http request

 ## File Structure ##
 Leave the error html files in the same directory for best results please